 Bots Can Click on Your Ads

-Beyond just clicking ads, more sophisticated bots can actually fill out forms on your site.
-Phony form fills flood your database with fake customer information, which can alter your conversion statistics and make it seem as though you have more leads than you really do.
+Beyond just clicking ads, more sophisticated bots can even fill out forms on your site, which flood your database with fake customer information, altering your conversion statistics and making it seem as though you have more leads than you do.

 4. They Affect Your Revenue

-Any security threat carries a potential loss of revenue.
-But when it comes to bots, there’s an even greater risk: bots work harder and faster than a hacker who’s trying to bypass security manually.
-And unlike a human working on a single task, bots can be programmed to harm you financially in more ways than one.
+Any cyber threat has the potential to cause a loss of revenue.
+But when it comes to bots, there’s an even greater risk: bots work exponentially faster than a human hacker who’s trying to bypass security manually.
+Unlike a human working on a single task, bots can be programmed to harm you financially in more ways than one.

-Certain bots, either working on behalf of a competitor or a data reseller, are designed to crawl your site and gather information about your product details and pricing.
-No matter how hard you try, you won’t be able to gain an edge over the competition, because these bots are constantly sharing your information with others looking to exploit it.Bots Can Collect Your Data
+Bad bots, either working on behalf of a competitor or a data reseller, can be designed to crawl your site and gather information such as product details and pricing.
+This can make it nearly impossible to gain an edge over the competition because your competitors can simply undercut you.

-Data aggregators are a specific type of bot who can steal any research you’ve done or data you’ve spent money gathering and release it for free.
+Data aggregators are a type of bot that can steal any research you’ve done or data you’ve spent money gathering and release it for free.
 The value of your now-public data will essentially be nonexistent, so you’ll no longer be able to profit from it.

-When bots mess with your analytics, that can affect the cost of your advertising.
-Publishers will be able to charge a lot more for ad space, because they’ll reference your inflated traffic traffic numbers (even though it’s invalid traffic from bots) instead of looking at your actual traffic.
-This means that advertisers will probably end up paying inflated prices for artificial traffic.
+When bad bots mess with your analytics, it affects the cost of your advertising.
+Publishers will be able to charge a lot more for ad space because they’ll reference your inflated traffic numbers (even though it’s invalid traffic from bots) instead of looking at your actual traffic.
+This means that when you place ads, you’ll end up paying higher prices for low-quality traffic.

 Bots can also mess with any A/B testing you do.
 They’ll automatically click on everything, as they’re programmed to do, so you won’t know which ads are actually performing well, nor will you be able to properly optimize your campaigns.
 This can lead to wasted spending on A/B testing and increased spending overall as you keep trying to figure out what works, only to be thwarted by bots that click on everything.

-Clickjacking occurs when bots trick you into clicking on a site and filling out a form by making the legitimate website transparent and layering it over a fake website.
-The visible page looks completely normal, but when you click, you’re actually interacting with the transparent page.
+Clickjacking occurs when fraudsters trick website visitors into clicking on a site and filling out a form by making a legitimate web page transparent and layering it over a fake website.
+The visible page looks completely normal, but when the visitor clicks, they’re actually interacting with the transparent page.

 On a clickjacked page, anything can happen.
-You may be giving hackers and fraudsters access to sensitive information as you click around on the visible site.
-Clickjacking bots can also trick you into activating electronic bank transfers, liking social media pages without your permission, downloading malware, or even making online purchases.
+Visitors may be giving hackers and fraudsters access to sensitive information as they click around on the visible site.
+Clickjacking bots can also trick visitors into activating electronic bank transfers, liking social media pages without their permission, downloading malware, or even making online purchases.

-If your site’s security isn’t up-to-date, it’s pretty easy for bots to inject malware codes into your HTML header.
-The code is usually hard to detect, too, because it could look similar to your site’s real code.
+If your site’s security isn’t up-to-date, it’s easy for bots to inject malware into your HTML header.
+The code is usually hard to detect, because it looks similar to your site’s real code.

-It’s possible that these injected codes allow bots to redirect your traffic to sites your audience never mean to visit.
+It’s possible for these injected codes to allow bots to redirect your traffic to sites your audience never meant to visit.
 This is exactly what the MosQUito jQuery script does to Joomla or WordPress sites.
 The MosQUito script takes traffic coming into your site, either from search or paid advertising, and then directs it elsewhere.

 How to Combat the Bad Bots